Self-proclaimed monarchy: Haiti

 In 1804, in Haiti, the governor general, Jean-Jacques Dessalines, proclaimed himself "Emperor Jacques I".
 He ruled for two years.
-In 1811, the president, Henry Christophe, proclaimed himself "King Henri I" and ruled until 1820.
+In 1811, the president, Henri Christophe, proclaimed himself "King Henri I" and ruled until 1820.
 In 1849, the president, Faustin Soulouque, proclaimed himself "Emperor Faustin I" and ruled until 1859.

 Mexico

 On 19 May 1822, Agustín Cosme Damián de Iturbide y Arámburu, was crowned as Emperor of Mexico.
 He was a Mexican-born general who had served in the Spanish Army, during the Mexican War of Independence, but switched sides and joined the Mexican rebels in 1820.
 He was proclaimed president of the Regency in 1821.
 When King Ferdinand VII of Spain refused to become a constitutional monarch, Iturbide was crowned Emperor.
 He ruled Mexico for less than as a year as he abdicated and went into exile during a revolt in March 1823.
 He returned to Mexico on 14 July 1824 and was executed by the Provisional Government of Mexico.